khosravisina/Polaris-potency-report/README.md

-# Polaris-potency-report
+# Polaris Competition report
-This repository contains a machine learning workflow for predicting protein-related properties (SARS and MERS datasets).
-The pipeline preprocesses data using tools like DataWarrior and OCHEM, computes descriptors (e.g., PubChem, ECFP, Chemprop), and applies feature selection with SHAP and genetic algorithms.
-Models such as XGBoost, LightBoost, CatBoost, and SVR are trained and evaluated using 5-fold cross-validation, achieving competitive performance.
+This repository contains my latest submission for the Polaris competition.
+It includes a machine learning pipeline for SARS and MERS protein data, using descriptor calculation, SHAP-based feature selection, and models like XGBoost, CatBoost, and SVR, evaluated with 5-fold cross-validation.

-## Key Features
-- Data preprocessing: NaN removal, duplicate handling, and feature filtering.
-- Descriptor calculation: OCHEM, scikit-fingerprints, Chemprop embeddings.
-- Feature selection: SHAP values, genetic algorithms, PCA.
-- Consensus modeling: Averaged predictions from multiple models.